Energy & Environment

 - Peace and Quiet - The expansion and changes at SeaTac Airport over the years have caused local communities to endure increased air traffic above their homes.
 I have seen firsthand how the growth of the region and SeaTac has increased the amount of airplane noise, emissions, and impacts that some residents of the District are experiencing.
 I am committed to working with local stakeholders, the FAA, and the Federal government to reduce adverse impacts of airplanes in the region.
 I have remained active and engaged with these communities by bringing their concerns to relevant officials at the Port of Seattle and the Federal Aviation Administration (FAA).
-As a member of the Quiet Skies Caucus, I continue to organize community meetings and explore the possibility of legislation at the federal level to alleviate the noise burden that these communities are experiencing.
+As a member of the Quiet Skies Caucus, I continue to organize community meetings and have introduced legislation at the federal level to further study and alleviate the noise burden that these communities are experiencing.

 - National Parks Are for Everyone - Joined a letter led asking the National Park Service Director to work with Congress to ensure our nation’s park system is more inclusive and reflective of the diversity of American history and experience.